A Frobenius homomorphism for Lusztig's quantum groups over arbitrary roots of unity: The small quantum group for arbitrary q

-The following theorem shows that for sufficiently large order of $q$ the two definitions $u_q^\L,u_q$ coincide (which seems to be well-known, but we prove it nevertheless).
-More importantly it also shows that this is not true otherwise and gives an explicit description in terms of a different $u_q$ and thereby determine its root system:
+The following theorem compares $u_q^\L,u_q$.
+For sufficiently large order of $q$ the two definitions coincide (which seems to be well-known, but we prove it nevertheless), but in other cases the result gives an explicit description in terms of a different $u_q$ and thereby determine its root system:

 \begin{theorem} For $\ord(q^2)>d_\alpha$ for all $\alpha\in \Phi^+$ we have $u_q^\L(\g,\Lambda)\cong u_q(\g,\Lambda)$.
 If some $\ord(q^2)\leq d_\alpha$ we can express $u_q^\L(\g,\Lambda)^+$ in terms of some ordinary $u_q(\g^{(0)},\Lambda)^+$ as follows: